BartMassey/cs201/digraphs/README.md

             char digraph[2];
             uint64_t count;
         };

+  Use the `qsort()` library routine to sort your digraphs: read the manual page carefully for usage, and ask if you have questions.
+The comparison function will require the use of `const` to avoid warnings.

 * You could use a library such as `getopt` to look at the command line arguments, but again it shouldn't really be